Birds Georgia

 Birds Georgia's professional development workshops train PK-12 educators how to teach core concepts in STEM and other subjects through birds, their lives, and their conservation.
 Teachers receive training using Birds Georgia’s Learning About Birds curriculum, as well as resources from the Cornell Lab of Ornithology and the Council for Environmental Education.

-To learn about upcoming professional development workshops, schedule a training for your group, or submit an application, please email Director of Education, Melanie Furr.
+To learn about upcoming professional development workshops or schedule a training for your group, please email Melissa Paduani, Education Program Manager.

 Picture